ntoll/foox/presentation/notes.rst

 ----

-The cantus firmus is basically a medieval hymn tune based on plainchant.
+The cantus firmus is basically a medieval hymn tune based on plain chant.
 This is the cantus firmus that Fux uses throughout Gradus ad Parnassum.

 ----